 Much investment has been made in the construction of the school, in terms of technological innovations for cooling and recycling energy.
 Classrooms are light, bright and as would be expected for a new-build and technologically enabled throughout.
 KG children all have direct access to the outside areas of the school including gardens where they plant and grow their own vegetables.
 Whilst the youngest children from KG to Grade 2 eat lunch in their classrooms, there are two large cafeterias for Elementary, Middle and High School students with access to outdoor space.
 The scale of the school is significant.

 GEMS Dubai American Academy is presently the only school in Dubai following an American standards-based curriculum to have been awarded an “Outstanding” rating by the Dubai Schools Inspection Bureau.
-It is the ninth year in a row that DAA had made the grade after three years of a Good rating, although there was no inspection in the 2016-17 academic year due to the school's involvement in the KHDA's mentoring project (the Abundance Project).
+It is the eleventh inspection year that DAA had made the grade after three years of a Good rating, although there was no inspection in the 2016-17 academic year due to the school's involvement in the KHDA's mentoring project (the Abundance Project) and during 2020 and 2021 as a result of the pandemic.

-According to the KHDA, Dubai American Academy provides an Outstanding quality of education.
-Key strengths are:
+According to the KHDA's DSIB inspection team in October 2022, Dubai American Academy provides an Outstanding quality of education.